 Geoffrey Williamson: “Two more that come to mind that once were common in the Chicago area: Passenger Pigeon (now extinct) + the Greater Prairie-Chicken (gone from Chicago and hanging on by a thread in Illinois in part only because we supplement the birds here with individuals transported from Kansas).
 Some others: Yellow-headed Blackbird + Black Tern.
 We are on the eastern edge of the blackbirds range, but habitat loss is pushing them out.
 They nested not very long ago in southeast Chicago.
 Black Terns are in trouble everywhere.
 They too used to nest in Chicago.
 The same can be said for King Rail.
 All three are on the state endangered species list.
 The last three of these used to nest in the Lake Calumet area.
 The blackbird and the tern were still nesting in the Calumet area when I (started birding here but that ended quickly for the tern.
 When I started birding here (1990) the Calumet region was so full of birds, but the old timers told me how impoverished it was compared to the "old days."
 Now to me it is so impoverished compared to when I got here, when it was already impoverished.”

 Street art is truly art for the people.
-Through visual communication this kind of work encourages connection and inspiration on many levels.
-The beauty of Collins mural is that it is available to anyone and everyone.
+This kind of work encourages connection on many levels - Collins mural is that it is available to anyone and everyone to see.
 And if you look up and around, especially during migration, there are also many different species of birds among us too.
-These birds are are connected to us through the web of life - bringing joy, beauty and wonder...but they need our help.
+These birds are are connected to us through the web of life...but they need our help.

 Big thank you's to Josh Engel + John Bates from the bird department at The Field Museum for showing us their collection!